Ylianst/EMB-Serial/docs/SerialProtocol.md

 - Software sends 256 bytes of data.
 - Machines replays with "O".

 If a problem occurs, the machine sends "Q" back, software sends a series of "RF?" until it works and then tries again.
 Note that this command can compliment the Write (W) command that can be used to write at exact location.
-We will see the software use the Write command a few times until it gets to the next 256 byte memory boundery and then will use the Upload (PS) command.
+We will see the software use the Write command a few times until it gets to the next 256 byte memory boundary and then will use the Upload (PS) command.

 ## The Sum Command (L)